 Each student will require his or her own spending money whilst in Germany (approximately 2-3 months).

 Sign up for a SAGSE account and follow all instructions for submitting an application.
 This process is outlined below.
-APPLICATIONS ARE NOW CLOSED.
+APPLICATIONS IN VICTORIA FOR 2023/24 OPEN UNTIL 23 June 2023 @ 5pm.

 Sign up and submit application